Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 and promptly quality controlled using CollectHsMetrics, CollectInsertSizeMetrics and CollectAlignmentSummaryMetrics functionalities.
 Results of the quality controlled steps were summarized by MultiQC v1.11 :superscript:`7`.
 Small somatic mutations (SNVs and INDELs) were called for each sample using VarDict v2019.06.04 :superscript:`8`.
-Apart from the Vardict filters to report the variants, the called-variants were also further second filtered using criteria (*MQ >= 40, DP >= 100, VD >= 5, Minimum AF >= 0.007, Maximum AF < 1, GNOMADAF_popmax <= 0.005*).
+Apart from the Vardict filters to report the variants, the called-variants were also further second filtered using the criteria
+(*MQ >= 40, DP >= 100, VD >= 5, Minimum AF >= 0.007, Maximum AF < 1, GNOMADAF_popmax <= 0.005*).
 Only those variants that fulfilled the filtering criteria and scored as `PASS` in the VCF file were reported.
 Structural variants were called using Manta v1.6.0 :superscript:`9` and Delly v0.8.7 :superscript:`10`.
 Copy number aberrations were called using CNVkit v0.9.4 :superscript:`11`.
 The variant calls from CNVkit, Manta and Delly were merged using SVDB v2.6.0 :superscript:`12`.
 All variants were annotated using Ensembl VEP v100.2 :superscript:`13`.
-We used vcfanno v0.3.3 :superscript:`14` to annotate somatic variants to report for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.
+We used vcfanno v0.3.3 :superscript:`14` to annotate somatic variants for their population allele frequency from gnomAD v2.1.1 :superscript:`18`.

 Whole Genome Analysis
 ~~~~~~~~~~~~~~~~~~~~~